 For artificial disc replacement to be successful, the true cause of the pain has to be accurately established.

-Artificial disc replacement will be considered if the pain can not be relieved by non-surgical treatment such as physiotherapy or physical therapy.
+Artificial disc replacement will be considered if the pain can not be relieved by non-surgical treatment such as physiotherapy.

 In these cases, artificial disc replacement surgery must not be performed.